 Your canine companions may be showing signs of aggression if they have raised hair on their back, are barking, baring teeth, or growling.
 Barking and growling are vocal aggressive cues.
 If they raise the hair on their backs or are baring their teeth, then these are non-verbal aggressive cues.

-Don’t mistake some behaviors that seem aggressive but aren’t such as laying their ears back or sniffing butts.
+Don’t mistake some behaviors that seem aggressive but aren’t such as having their ears back.
 These behaviors are actually signs of friendliness or submission.

 7) When you have your new pup, what do you see yourself doing?